keu/docs/software_versioned_docs/version-0.16/manage-platform-users.md

 - `system.airflow.get`: View the Airflow UI for any Deployment
 - `system.deployment.variables.get`: View [environment variables](environment-variables.md) for any Deployment
-- `system.deployments.get`: View any setting for any Deployment in the Astronomer UI
+- `system.deployments.get`: View any setting for any Deployment in the Software UI
-- `system.invites.get`: View all pending user invites in the **System Admin** tab of the Astronomer UI
+- `system.invites.get`: View all pending user invites in the **System Admin** tab of the Software UI
 - `system.invite.get`: View information for any pending user invite
 - `system.monitoring.get`: Access to [Grafana](grafana-metrics.md) and [Kibana](kibana-logging.md) for system-level monitoring
 - `system.serviceAccounts.get`: View [service accounts](ci-cd.md#step-1-create-a-service-account) for any Deployment or Workspace